 Baked Sweet and Sour Chicken

-Easy Baked Sweet and Sour Chicken Recipe
+Baked Sweet and Sour Chicken Recipe

+• Crowd Pleaser: This recipe is a little more work than others, but SO WORTH IT!
 Please trust me when I say this is the best Baked Sweet and Sour Chicken I have ever had in my entire life!
-Better than any homemade version, better than any take-out version, better than Trader Joe’s/Whole Foods/anything version… even better than any fried version!
-(I can’t even guess how much healthier this must be than fried/takeout version, but it’s got to be monumental without sacrificing any taste!)
+Better than any homemade, take-out, Trader Joe’s/Whole Foods/anything version, even better than any fried version!
+Readers rave that it tastes โ€œbetter than takeout,โ€ with many calling it restaurant-quality and a” family favorite.”

-I was first introduced to a variation of this Sweet and Sour Chicken Recipe from my older (and only) sister, Kimberly, who is an incredible cook!
+I was first introduced to a variation of this Sweet and Sour Chicken recipe from my older (and only) sister, Kimberly, who is an incredible cook!

-Kim is not only responsible for my current well being, she is also almost single handedly responsible for my love of cooking – and for this Sweet and Sour Chicken recipe.
+Kim is responsible for my current well-being and almost single-handedly responsible for my love of cookingโ€”and for this Sweet and Sour Chicken recipe.

 Ingredients in Baked Sweet and Sour Chicken